 - collect insurance premiums and process accounts.

-Salaries vary depending on the size and location of the company and the nature of its work.
+Salaries can vary significantly depending on the location, size and type of employer and the area of insurance.
 Brokers with commercial clients may earn more than those with personal clients.

 Income figures are intended as a guide only.